 - 1. At the first regular Council meeting in September of each year or within ten days thereafter, the City Council introduces the annual appropriations ordinance for the ensuing fiscal year. - 2.
 After adoption by the governing board, the operating budget is legally binding and actual expenditures for each purpose cannot exceed the amounts budgeted, except as indicated in number 4. - 3.
 A line item for contingencies may be included in the annual budget.
 Such line item may not exceed 5% of the total municipal budget and may be transferred by resolution of the governing board to any other budget category that is deemed insufficient during the year. - 4.
 If it is determined during the year that sufficient amounts have not been budgeted, state statute allows the adoption of supplemental budgets. - 5.
 Unexpended appropriations lapse at year-end unless encumbered by resolution of the governing board.
-The City did not encumber any amounts at December 31, 2018. - 6.
+The City did not encumber any amounts at December 31, 2019. - 6.
 The budget for the general fund is adopted on a basis consistent with that which is presented in the financial statements.

-City of Box Elder, South Dakota Municipal Officials December 31, 2018
+City of Box Elder, South Dakota Schedule of Municipal Officials For the Year Ended December 31, 2019